JUSHIN1/trucon/health-posts.md

 Walking barefoot is one way of connecting with our mother, earth.
 What happens when you distance yourself from your mother?

 We have separated ourselves from the earth, yet it births US.
 When was the last time you walked barefoot on grass or bare soil?
 We are so "civilized" to an extent where people own indoor shoes to walk on the tiles, terrazo, and those beautiful carpets.

-Here are a few benefits of grounding;
+Here are a few benefits of grounding:,
 ◆Neutralize the radicles in your body(Just like birds do on electric wires in the morning)
 ◆Mood control(stress and depression)
 ◆Improved coordination and balance( Especially in children)
 ◆Betters digestion, etc.

 At least once a week, on grass or bare soil, ground for a minimum of 30 minutes.
 For the children, let them always play barefoot.

 If you are in a bad mood, go for a walk.
 If you are still in a bad mood, for another walk. —Hippocrates